TRU PACE

 Podcasts for Seniors

-October 16, 2020 by Cathleen Aram
+October 16, 2020 by TRU Community Care

 Long ago, before the advent of television, there was radio.
 Families would huddle around the radio and listen to shows each week.
 News and events were broadcast and it was how we gained information and how we were entertained.
 Over the decades things changed and television took over and then the internet.
 Now, in 2020, the podcast is the new radio.
 But what the heck is a podcast?
 How do I get them?
 How do I listen?